leonardosantino/leonardosantino/README.md

 - 👋 Hi, I’m @leonardosantino
 - 👀 I’m interested in to learn Full Stack Development
-- 🌱 I’m currently learning Html5, Css3 and JavaScript
+- 🌱 I’m currently learning about Html5, Css3 and JavaScript
 - 💞️ I’m looking to collaborate on small projects right now
 - 📫 How to reach me... [on Linkedin](https://www.linkedin.com/in/leonardosantino/)
 - 🗺️ Living in Pernambuco 🇧🇷